docker-solr/docker-solr/README.md

 $ docker run -d -P solr solr-create -c mycore
 ```

+the container will:

+- run Solr in the background, on the loopback interface
-the container will run Solr, wait for it to start, and then run the "solr create" command with the arguments you passed.
+- wait for it to start
+- run the "solr create" command with the arguments you passed
+- stop the background Solr
+- start Solr in the foreground

 You can combine this with mounted volumes to pass in core configuration from your host:

 ```console